Adnan-2k03/nexus_final/replit.md

 GameMatch is a social gaming web application designed for real-time matchmaking between gamers.
 The platform enables users to create and browse match requests, find teammates, and form gaming groups across various popular games.
 It features a mobile-first design, instant notifications, and real-time updates to facilitate seamless gaming coordination and enhance the social gaming experience.
 The project aims to provide a robust platform for gamers to connect and play, addressing the need for efficient team-finding and community building in the gaming world.

+## Recent Changes

+### October 30, 2025
+- **Connections/Messages Sorting**: Modified Connections and Messages tabs to prioritize accepted connections at the top, with pending requests appearing below in collapsible sections for better UX.
+- **LFO Bug Fix**: Fixed issue where LFO (Looking for Opponents) match requests were appearing in the LFG tab by requiring `matchType` and `duration` fields in the schema validation, preventing database defaults from overriding user selections.
+- **Notifications Schema**: Created database schema for notifications system (foundation laid for future implementation of request status notifications).

 ## User Preferences

 - **Communication Style**: Simple, everyday language